predict-idlab/GENDIS/genetic_shapelets/other/README.md

 The ones annotated cursively can also be used to evaluate a set of shapelets, instead of a single shapelet.

-** Please note that a lot of improvements are possible for these implementations.
-Nor do I provide any support should any problems with one of these implementations arise. **
+**Please note that a lot of improvements are possible for these implementations.
+I do _NOT_ provide any support should any problems with one of these implementations arise.**